Breadcrumb

 Pain in an SCI can be complicated and confusing.
 You may feel pain where you have feeling.
 But you may also feel pain in an area where otherwise you have no feeling.
 The pain may be severe at some times.
 But at other times it may disappear or bother you only a little.

-The most common type of pain is neuropathic pain, caused by damage to the nervous system.
-Other types of pain include musculoskeletal pain (in the bones, muscles, and joints), and visceral pain (in the abdomen).
+The most common type of pain is neuropathic pain around the injury.
+This pain is caused by damage to the nervous system.

 Strength and flexibility

-Movement is what keeps your muscles strong and your joints flexible.
-So if you cannot move your muscles and joints easily, you may lose strength and some of your range of motion.
-This will make it harder to perform daily activities, such as getting dressed or moving between your wheelchair and other locations.
-With exercise, you can keep or improve your flexibility and reduce muscle spasticity.
-Exercise can also help prevent heart problems, diabetes, pressure injuries, pneumonia, high blood pressure, urinary tract infections, and weight problems.
+Movement keeps your muscles strong and your joints flexible.
+When you have an SCI and can't move your muscles and joints easily, you may lose strength and some of your range of motion.
+This makes it harder to perform daily activities, such as getting dressed or moving from your wheelchair to other locations.

 What exercises you can do will depend on what part of your spinal cord was injured.
 You may be able to do: